 Both PixmapRecs and WindowRecs are structs that start with a drawable and continue on with more fields.
-Pixmaps have devPrivate pointers which usually point to the pixmap data but could conceivably be used for anything that DDX wants.
-Both windows and pixmaps have an array of devPrivates unions, one entry of which will probably be used for DDX specific data.
-Entries in this array are allocated using Allocate{WindowPixmap}PrivateIndex() (see Wrappers and devPrivates below).
+Pixmaps have a single pointer field named devPrivate which usually points to the pixmap data but could conceivably be used for anything that DDX wants.
+Both windows and pixmaps also have a devPrivates field which can be used for DDX specific data (see the section called "Wrappers and Privates" below).
 This is done because different graphics hardware has different requirements for management; if the graphics is always handled by a processor with an independent address space, there is no point having a pointer to the bit image itself.